• Skip to primary navigation

 • In a separate bowl, whisk together flour, salt and soda.
 Add to the batter and mix until well blended.

-• Beat eggs whites until stiff peaks form and gently fold into batter.
+• Beat eggs whites until stiff peaks form and gently fold into the batter.
 Fold in chopped strawberries and pour into the prepared skillet.
 Arrange cut strawberries on top, pressing slightly into the batter.
-Sprinkle with demerara sugar.
+Sprinkle with Demerara sugar.

 • Bake for 35 minutes, until a toothpick comes out clean and the top is slightly brown.
 Let cool completely on a wire rack.